Executive Summary

 Break-Even Calculator Framework

-Monthly token volume where on-prem breaks even:
+Monthly token volume where on-prem breaks even (Claude 3.5 Sonnet-equivalent at $9/M tokens):

 | Infrastructure Setup | Break-Even Monthly Volume | Break-Even Monthly Cost |